protik77/DataProcessor/README.md

 ==============

 This code takes advantage of two classes: `CSVReader` and `DataManagement`.
-The `CSVReader` class can be used to extract data from a CSV file.
+* The `CSVReader` class can be used to extract data from a CSV file.
-And the `DataManagement` class can be used for storing and retrieving data to and from a SQLite database, respectively.
+* The `DataManagement` class can be used for storing and retrieving data to and from a SQLite database, respectively.

 An example of a typical workflow can be:

 * Retrieving data from a CSV file and store that to a SQLite database: